janakasud/AndroidTV-ExoPlayer/README.md

 # AndroidTV-ExoPlayer

-ExoPlayer on Android TV for playing Dash, UDP, and other supported urls.
+ExoPlayer on Android TV for playing Dash, UDP, and other supported URLs.

 ## 1. MainActivity